Daniel-KM/Omeka-S-module-SingleSignOn/README.md

 - [x] Autoconfig SP via xml file.
 - [x] Autoconfig IdP via xml file or url.
 - [x] Multiple IdP.
-- [ ] Mapping roles (see module Shibboleth).
+- [x] Mapping roles (see module Shibboleth).
-- [ ] Extra settings, in particular locale (see module Shibboleth).
+- [x] Extra settings, in particular locale (see module Shibboleth).
 - [ ] Add logo and site name (see onelogin config and https://docs.oasis-open.org/security/saml/Post2.0/sstc-saml-metadata-ui/v1.0/os/sstc-saml-metadata-ui-v1.0-os.html).
+- [ ] Added discovery login (two steps login, to avoid selecting the idp).
+Store user idp in user settings instead of a new table!
 - [ ] Force sso login (with dynamic check of config first).
-- [ ] Allow to log in without registering SP in the IdP (Unsolicited Login Initiator), but may be a security issue.
+- [-] Allow to log in without registering SP in the IdP (Unsolicited Login Initiator), but may be a security issue.

 Warning